MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-fluid-msteam.md

 # Use Fluid with Microsoft Teams

-This tutorial helps to integrate Fluid-powered real-time collaboration features into a [Microsoft Teams tab application](/microsoftteams/platform/tabs/what-are-tabs).
-By the end of this tutorial you'll be able to integrate any Fluid-powered application into Microsoft Teams and collaborate with others in real-time.
+By the end of this tutorial, you can integrate any Fluid-powered application into Teams and collaborate with others in real-time.

 In this section you'll learn the following concepts: